 I love how mine turned out, and I hope you’re happy with yours as well.
 Mine will be sitting on my bookshelves in my dining room for the summer.
 Later I will change it up to match my seasonal decor in fall.

-Make sure to enter your email address in the side bar or at the bottom of the page.
+Make sure to enter your email address in the side bar or below.
 You will get an email when I upload a new post so you won’t miss out on new content!
 Dressing your home up for summer?
 Check out my other posts for decorating your home for summer.
 You can also follow my Pinterest board for summer decor.

 Follow me on social media using the buttons below.
 Share your content, photos, and ideas with our audience on my pages.
 I love getting to interact with you Wifers!
 If you’re a blogger share your family friendly posts with us on my link parties Happiness is Homemade, You’re the Star Blog Hop, and Traffic Jam Weekend.
 Stop by each of the parties even if you’re not a blogger because you will find tons of lifestyle tips, ideas, home decor, DIYs, crafts, gardening, and a lot more!